Mississippi city's coronavirus shutdown bans drive-in church services ahead of Easter

 Parishioners at both churches were ordered to leave their drive-in services or face a $500 fine, Magnolia State Live reported.

+The mayor of Louisville, Ky., has also blocked drive-in services, prompting the First Liberty Institute to send a letter on behalf of a local church there asking for the ban to be lifted.

+“It’s not really practical or safe to accommodate drive-up services taking place in our community," Mayor Greg Fischer said in defense of the move.
+"Think about this on Sunday morning: There would be hundreds of thousands of people driving around our community.”

-Fox News’ Louis Casiano contributed to this report.
+Fox News’ Louis Casiano and Caleb Parke contributed to this report.